NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   be in one single output file.

            json
+                  The list is placed into a JSON object with up to four
+                  members: *roas* contains the validated route origin authorizations, *routerKeys* contains the validated
+                  BGPsec router keys, *aspas* contains the validated ASPA payload, and *metadata* contains some information about the validation run itself.
+Of the first three, only those members are present that have not been disabled or excluded.

-                  The list is placed into a JSON object with a single element *roas* which contains an array of objects with four elements each: The autonomous system number of the network authorized to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorization was derived in *ta*.
-This format is identical to that produced by the RIPE NCC RPKI Validator except for different naming of the trust anchor.
+                  The *roas* member contains an array of objects with four elements each: The autonomous system number of the network authorized to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorization was derived in *ta*.

-                  Routinator uses the name of the TAL file without the extension *.tal* whereas the RIPE NCC Validator has a dedicated name for each.
+                  The *routerKeys* member contains an array of objects with four elements each: The autonomous system using the router key is given in *asn*, the key identifier as a string of hexadecimal digits in *SKI*, the actual public key as a Base 64 encoded string in *routerPublicKey*, and the trust anchor from which the authorization was derived in *ta*.

+                  The *aspa* member contains an array of objects with four members each: The *customer* member contains the customer ASN, *afi* the address family as either "ipv4" or "ipv6", *providers* contains the provider ASN set as an array, and the trust anchor from which the authorization was derived in *ta*.

                   The output object also includes a member named *metadata* which provides additional information.
 Currently, this is a